as-ideas/MMLU/README.md

 ## Evaluate your custom model <a id="evaluate-custom"></a>

-You can easily implement evaluation of any custom language model.
+You can easily evaluate your custom language model.
 Simply use the following template and replace the predict_function by your own callable:

 ```python
 from pathlib import Path